 Step 1 - Build your site

 When recreating your site, you can reuse content on your GoDaddy site with one of our versatile, design-focused templates.
 You can build a new site on Squarespace with these steps:

 - Start a trial - Every Squarespace site begins with a 14-day free trial, no credit card required.
 Trials include full access to Squarespace features and are a great way to see if our platform meets your needs.

-- Choose a template or create a custom template - Our templates use demo content to show off key features, but every template is adaptable.
-Use any template to create a beautiful site for a range of needs, from small business sites to artist's portfolios, weddings, and more.
-You can switch templates at any time.
+- Choose a template - Our designs use demo content to show off key features, but all sites have the same features and style options.
+You can create a beautiful site for a range of needs, from small business sites to artist's portfolios, weddings, and more, no matter what you choose as your starting point.

 - Add pages - Place Layout Pages and specialized pages, like Blog Pages, in your navigation menu to create a site structure.

 - Upload content - Build your site by adding blocks and moving content to create unique layouts.

 If you're using content from your GoDaddy site for your new Squarespace site, use the following tips to ensure a smooth transition: